gastonstat/relic-stat159/lectures/02-typical-work-style.md

 ### Activity 2

-- Let’s add one more row to the data set
+- Let's add one more row to the data set
 - Now redo the analysis (time it!, how much time it took you?)
 - How many steps would you require to do the analysis again?
 - What if you had to handle this project to someone else?
 Is it clear where to begin, what to do?